 Commentators have had no problem in identifying the woman who supposedly hid in the clock as Elizabeth Aldworth, née St. Leger (1693/95-1773/75), daughter of Arthur St. Leger, 1st Viscount Doneraile, in County Cork, who is regarded as the first woman to be initiated into regular Freemasonry.
-See image left of Mrs Aldworth, from a mezzotint of 1811: Wikipedia).
+See image right of Mrs Aldworth, from a mezzotint of 1811: Wikipedia).

 But the assertion that she hid in a clock tends to be regarded as what Gifford calls “a flourish of exaggeration” on Nosey Flynn’s part, and is therefore ignored.
 Documentary evidence, however, shows that the issue is more complex.

 It is generally accepted now that in 1712 Elizabeth Aldworth witnessed a Masonic meeting in her father’s house unintentionally, and had to join the Lodge on being discovered, when she tried to beat a hasty retreat.1 So it comes as a surprise that this version of the events is of a much younger date than the more fanciful and less trustworthy one Flynn refers to.

 Twenty-five years after the event Eliza Haywood played in a scene called The Female Freemason on the stage of the Haymarket Theatre in London.
 It is not known if Haywood or her partner Wiliiam Hatchet was the author.2